dougeby/IntuneDocs/intune-classic/deploy-use/ios-direct-enrollment-in-microsoft-intune.md

 ---
 # required metadata

-title: Direct enrollment for iOS devices | Microsoft Docs
+title: Direct enrollment for iOS devices
 description: Use the Apple Configurator tool to directly enroll corporate-owned iOS devices with a predefined policy by USB-connecting them to a Mac computer.
 keywords:
 author: nathbarn